jeffreylanters/unity-entity-component-system/README.md

 }
 ```

-**Virtual OnUpdate:** The controller consists of an OnUpdate virtual method.
+**Virtual On Update:** The controller consists of an OnUpdate virtual method.
 This method can be overwritten and will be invoked during the update cycle.
 This cycle will run once every frame, the controller's Update is invoked before the [system's](#Systems) and [service's](#Services) update cycles.

 ```csharp
 public class MainController : Controller {